-^{}When possible please utilize faculty's office hours.
+When possible please utilize faculty's office hours.
 Please be advised faculty may not be able to respond to your request within 24 hours due to being out of the office, in clinicals, or in class.

-D. Appendix D: Latex Allergy Questionnaire
+Appendix D: Latex Allergy Questionnaire

-LUNA COMMUNITY COLLEGE

-Department of Nursing Latex Questionnaire

-Ι. nave you eve er been diagno seu as flavilig a latex allergy!
-Yes No 2.
-Do you have any food aller gies such as bananas, kiwi?
-Yes No If yes, pl ease list: 3.
-Have you eve er had red han ds, a rash or itching after using latex gloves?
-Yes No 4.
-Have you eve er had the follo owing allergic symptoms after caring for patients in clinical or simulation?
-Watery Eyes, Itching, Headache, Wheezing, Eye or Sinus Irritation, Hives, Shortness of Breath, Coughing Yes No (If yes, circle symptoms you have experienced.)
-5. Have you eve er experienced swollen eyes or lips after blowing up a balloon?
+Community Collec ie LUNA COMMUNITY COLLEGE Department of Nursing Latex Questionnaire 1.
+Have you ever bee Yes as having a latex allergy?
+2. Do you have any fo ood allergies such as bananas, kiwi?
+Yes No If yes, please l list: - 3.
+Have you ever had Yes a rash or itching after using latex gloves?
+4. Have you ever had the followin ng allergic symptoms after caring for patients in clinical or simulation?
+Watery Eyes, Itching, He adache, Wheezing, Eye or Sinus Irritation, Hives, Shortness of Brea ath, Coughing Yes No (If yes, circle symptoms you have experienced.)
+5. Have you ever exp erienced swo ollen eyes or lips after blowing up a balloon?
 Yes No 6.
-Have you eve er had any unu sual dermatological reactions after a dental or gynecologic exam?
-Yes No 7.
-Do you have a history of as thma, atopic dermatitis, eczema or multiple allergies?
-Yes No 8.
-Have you exh nibited any der matological reactions when your skin comes in contact with latex or latex products?
+Have you ever had Yes • l dermatological reactions after a dental or gynecologic exam?
+7. Do you have a hist ory of asthm a, atopic dermatitis, eczema or multiple allergies?
+Yes1 No 8.
+Have you exhibited d any dermat tological reactions when your skin comes in contact with latex or latex products?
 Yes No 9.
-Have you ren nained free of allergic symptoms during clinicals or simulated lab experiences including skills check offs?
-Yes No 10 .
-Do you have any history or spina bifida or multiple allergies?
+Have you remaine d free of alle rgic symptoms during clinicals or simulated lab experiences including s kills check offs?
+Yes No 10.
+Do you have any h istory or spir na bifida or multiple allergies?
 Yes No

-E. Appendix E: Academic Focused Review Policy
+Appendix E: Academic Remediation Policy

-LUNA COMMUNITY COLLEGE

-Department of Nursing
+LUNA COMMUNITY COLLEGE Department of Nursing 2021-2022 Academic Remediation Requirements

-Academic Focused Review Requirements

-Students within the Nursing Program who achieve below an 80% on any unit exam, achieve below the benchmark on ATI, submit unsatisfactory clinical work, or perform unsatisfactorily on any graded class component will be placed on an Academic Focused Review Plan with the Student Success Coach.
-The purpose of an Academic Focused Review Plan is to ensure student comprehension of material and promote success within the Nursing field.
+Students within the Nursing Program who achieve below an 80% on any unit exam, achieve below the benchmark on ATI, submit unsatisfactory clinical work, or perform unsatisfactorily on any graded class component will be placed on Academic Remediation with the Student Success Coach.
+The purpose of Academic Remediation is to ensure student comprehension of material and promote success within the Nursing field.
 To accomplish this, each plan is individualized based on the student's needs.

-Once students have received their grade, it is the student's responsibility to check their email for a Focused Review from the Student Success Coach and complete all necessary requirements within the Focused Review Plan, including getting all signatures required in a timely manner, in order to progress in the program.
+Once students have received their grade, it is the student's responsibility to check their email for a Remediation Form from the Student Success Coach and complete all necessary requirements within the Remediation Form, including getting all signatures required in a timely manner, in order to progress in the program.
 All appointments and/or arrangements should be made immediately to ensure completion by the deadline.

-Students have a week from the day their Focused Review is sent to complete the entire process.
+Students have a week from the day their Remediation Form is sent to complete the entire process.
 If the due date lands on a holiday, the due date will be the following day the campus is opened.
-Focused Reviews will be sent out on Fridays by 4 p.m. and will be due by the following Friday by 4 p.m.
-Failing to meet the Focused Review deadlines or failure to submit the assigned Focused Review Form will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.
+Remediation forms will be sent out on Fridays by 4 p.m. and will be due by the following Friday by 4 p.m.
+Failing to meet the deadlines or failure to submit the assigned Remediation will result in generation of a SNIP.

-The following is the Focused Review process:
+The following is the Remediation process: